hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Localization

-Broadly: Localization (l10n) or internationalization (i18n), often in combination with “language engineering” roles involve adapting a product that was created in language X (often but not always English) to another language or market.
+Localization (l10n) or internationalization (i18n), often in combination with “language engineering” roles involve adapting a product that was created in language X (often but not always English) to another language or market.
 The simplest form involves translation of existing materials to the local language, but will often involve actually contributing new content that’s specifically relevant to the language, culture, and market.

 Some job titles: **Language Engineer, Localization Project Manager, Machine Translation Engineer, Translation Project Manager**